 - At least two weeks ahead: Clean filter

-- Two days ahead: Top off water in the tank
+- Two days ahead: Top off the water in the tank

 - One day ahead: Test water for ammonia and nitrite